How Toxic Are You?

 How is it done?

 A proper medical detox supports liver and kidney function, is tailored to the individual, and lasts at least 3 weeks.
 In more severe cases of toxicity (particularly those involving heavy metals and/or mold mycotoxins) the detox process will take months or years sometimes, and is highly personalized.
-Vitamins, minerals and antioxidants are always included alongside dietary recommendations.
+Vitamins, minerals and antioxidants are always included alongside dietary recommendations and sometimes other supplementary products.

-I have come to refer to my detoxes as a Reset, because it really does feel like you're pressing the reset button on your health.
-We don't know and can't know how every harmful chemical in the body gets biotransformed (if it even can), but what I do know clinically, is at the end of a 3 week reset, patients are feeling more energized, clear headed, and typically lose weight and sleep better.
+I consider it a "Body Reset", and is the first of the 3 pillars in my THRIVE Energy Reset Method.
+We cannot improve our health and energy without first pressing the "reset" button on the body.
+At the end of a 3 week reset, patients are feeling more energized, clear headed, and typically lose weight and sleep better.
 I have seen hot flashes resolve, acne improve, joint pain resolve, rosacae and skin rashes go away...it never ceases to amaze me.

 I suggest a detox/reset at least once a year, and especially any time someone is feeling sluggish, slowed down, foggy, or just a general feeling like health has slide backwards (maybe sleep is worse, energy is down, skin is flared up, etc).